New found athleticism, design inside and out

 What is it?

 There’s a key point in Bentley’s timeline that we can call BC: Before Continental.
-So vital was the first Conti GT – not only for sales, but setting a template and tone for the whole brand – that you could easily argue that were it not for the two-door coupe Bentley might very well not be with us today.
-66,000 have been sold in the last 13 years.
-That’s a huge number.
-The most successful luxury car of modern times?
-Probably.
+So vital was the first Continental GT – not only for sales but setting a template and tone for the whole brand – that you could easily argue that were it not for the two-door coupe, Bentley might very well not be with us today.
+Certainly not with anything like the swagger with which it’s leading the luxury car segment into a whole new era.

 Few brands talk as loudly about sustainability, diversity and all that other good stuff as well as Bentley, and it’s all the more believable with a convincing core model to underpin it all.
 The most successful luxury car of modern times?
 Quite probably.

 It’s now several years into its third generation and continues to be the focal point for the whole brand, embodying what a Bentley is while the Bentayga SUV makes the big bucks elsewhere in the range and handbuilt specials like the Bacalar and Batur work Instagram into a lather.
 Trim levels and special editions have broadened the range since its 2018 launch; S and Speed versions cover performance while Azure and Mulliner iterations are all about the poshness.

 It looks good, no?